-apply equally if the shop was any other use such as a liquor store or electrical appliance store etc.

-Part B

-Proposed Car Park Development Lot 611 (20) Central Road, Kalamunda.

-- a) The Shire does not state who will fund this. - b) Mentions that the Shire previously published proposals for the redevelopment of this site along with surrounding land including the Jack Healy Centre. - c) The provision of parking on Lot 611 Central road is adequate for those commuters using the bus station so any increase in parking provision can only be for the benefit of the developer of Lot 601 Mead Street.
+apply equally if the shop was any other use such as a liquor store or electrical appliance store etc. Pa art B Part B - The public car park redevelopment Lo roposed Car Park Development ot 611 (20) Central Road, alamunda. a) The Shire does not state who will fund this. a) Development of the car park will be at the expense of the developer.
+No current agreement has been formalised regarding the redevelopment of the parking lot at Lot 611 Central Road.
+It is envisaged that the applicant will be liaising with the Shire of Kalamunda to devise a plan for reciprocal access. b) Mentions that the Shire previously published proposals for the redevelopment of this site along with surrounding land including the Jack Healy Centre. b) Noted. c) The provision of parking on Lot 611 Central road is adequate for those commuters using the bus station so any increase in parking provision can only be for the benefit of the developer of Lot 601 Mead Street.
 Does not want to see ratepayers funding the increase in c) It is envisaged that any redevelopment of the parking lot will include public parking, of which the shortfall in parking bays will be shared both with the Supermarket, associated shop tenancies, public transport patrons as well as the general public.
 This agreement has not yet been formalised between the Shire of Kalamunda and the applicant.